flare-foundation/flare-system-c-chain-indexer/README.md

-stop_index = 0 # the number of the block that the indexer will stop with; set 0 or skip to index indefinitely num_parallel_req = 100 # the number of threads doing requests to the chain in parallel batch_size = 1000 # the number of blocks that will be pushed to a database in a batch (should be divisible by num_parallel_req) new_block_check_millis = 1000 # interval for checking for new blocks collect = [ # specify which types of transactions should be indexed
+stop_index = 0 # the number of the block that the indexer will stop with; set 0 or skip to index indefinitely num_parallel_req = 100 # the number of threads doing requests to the chain in parallel batch_size = 1000 # the number of blocks that will be pushed to a database in a batch (should be divisible by num_parallel_req) log_range = 10 # the size of the interval of blocks used to request logs in each request; suggested value is log_range = batch_size / num_parallel_req; note that a blockchain node might have an upper bound on this new_block_check_millis = 1000 # interval for checking for new blocks collect_transactions = [ # specify which types of transactions should be indexed
     [
-        "22474d350ec2da53d717e30b96e9a2b7628ede5b", # address of the contract
-        "f14fcbc8", # signature of the function on the contract true, # boolean indicating if it should be checked if the transaction succeeded true, # boolean indicating if the logs of the emitted events should be saved to the database ],
+        "22474d350ec2da53d717e30b96e9a2b7628ede5b", # address of the contract (can be "undefined") "f14fcbc8", # signature of the function on the contract  (can be "undefined") true, # boolean indicating if it should be checked if the transaction succeeded true, # boolean indicating if the logs of the emitted events should be saved to the database ],